New Burial Land

 - To create a Woodland Driveway and internal parking area

 - To construct a Cemetery store and toilet building

 - To resurface the main entrance car park

 This work will cost in excess of £100,000.00.
-During April and May this year the Town Council consulted with the community on applying for borrowing approval to get a loan to pay for the work; and the result of the vote was overwhelmingly in support of the Council submitting an application to the Secretary of State for the Ministry of Housing, Communities and Local Government (90% in support).
+The Town Council consulted with the community on applying for borrowing approval to get a loan to pay for the work; and the result of the vote was overwhelmingly in support of the Council submitting an application to the Secretary of State for the Ministry of Housing, Communities and Local Government (90% in support).

 In total it is anticipated that the new cemetery will cost £177,370.11, which includes the cost of the land and the work which has already been completed which has been paid for from the Town Council’s Capital Reserve.

 It is anticipated that the new cemetery will have enough grave spaces to serve the community for at least 200 years, so repaying the loan over 50 years will enable the cost to be shared with future residents of the town; and when the loan is repaid there will still be plenty of space remaining in the cemetery.